-Mueller's Russia report details Trump actions to impede inquiry
+In unflattering detail, Mueller report reveals Trump actions to impede inquiry

 The House, when it voted to impeach President Bill Clinton in 1998, included obstruction of justice as one of the charges.
 The Senate ultimately decided not to remove Clinton from office.

-The Democratic chairman of the House Judiciary Committee said he would issue subpoenas to obtain the unredacted Mueller report and asked Mueller to testify before the panel by May 23.
+The Democratic chairman of the House Judiciary Committee, Jerrold Nadler, said he would issue subpoenas to obtain the unredacted Mueller report and asked Mueller to testify before the panel by May 23.

+Nadler told reporters in New York that Mueller probably wrote the report with the intent of providing Congress a road map for future action, but the congressman said it was “too early” to talk about impeachment.

 The inquiry laid bare what the special counsel and U.S. intelligence agencies have described as a Russian campaign of hacking and propaganda to sow discord in the United States, denigrate 2016 Democratic candidate Hillary Clinton and boost Trump, the Kremlin’s preferred candidate.
 Russia has denied election interference.

-In June 2017, Trump directed White House counsel Don McGahn to tell the then-acting attorney general that Mueller had conflicts of interest and must be removed, the report said, though McGahn did not carry out the order.
+In June 2017, Trump directed White House counsel Don McGahn to tell the then-acting attorney general Rod Rosenstein that Mueller had conflicts of interest and must be removed, the report said.
+McGahn did not carry out the order.

+McGahn was home on a Saturday in June 2017 when Trump called him at least twice.
+“You gotta do this.
+You gotta call Rod,” McGahn recalled the president as saying, according to the report.

 It also said there was “substantial evidence” that Trump fired James Comey as FBI director in 2017 due to his “unwillingness to publicly state that the president was not personally under investigation.”